open-austin/transitime-docker/README.md

 - ./go.sh

-The go script will build the transitime container (takes a long time), start the postgres db, create the tables, push the gtfs data into the db, create a default API key (f18a8240) and then start the api service and web user interface service.
+The go script will build the transitime container (takes a long time), start the postgres db, create the tables, push the gtfs data into the db, create an API key and then start the api service and web user interface service.

 To view web interface
 ```